The Importance of Self Care in a Healthy Happy Life.

 Example.
 Saying no to overwhelming social commitments and saying yes to supportive connections.

 Spiritual Self Care.
 Does not need to be religious.
-It's a sense of being connected to something greater than yourself, whether through nature, meditation, gratitude, or service.
+It is a sense of being connected to something greater than yourself, whether through nature, meditation, gratitude, or service.

 Example.
 Spend 10 minutes in the morning sitting in silence, breathing deeply, and considering your values or intentions.